Ministry of Health Singapore. All Rights Reserved.

 Strength training is defined as physical activity that improves muscular fitness by exercising your muscles against external resistance.
 Regular training is needed to help increase, maintain and reduce the loss of muscle mass — which occurs naturally as we age.

-Naturally, all athletes need strength training of some form to prevent injury and also boost their performance but this applies to the ordinary person too.
+Naturally, all athletes need strength training of some form to avoid injuries and also boost their performance but this applies to the ordinary person too, regardless of your fitness level.

 Chua, who owns functional gym Solitude of Strength, adds, “Strength training is the new anti-ageing formula … because it strengthens and keeps joints healthy, [and promotes] a full range of mobility.”